-The company's Environmental and Social Investment Policy and a Counterparty Management Policy, which together make up the Environmental and Social Management System (ESMS), serves as the guiding framework for LAFCo's portfolio-based management of impact achievement.
-This system was successfully implemented during the previous reporting period - reflecting LAFCo's dedication to continuous improvement in line with industry best practices.
+The company's Environmental and Social Investment Policy and a Counterparty Management Policy, which together make up the Environmental Social Management System (ESMS) serves as the guiding framework for LAFCo's portfolio-based management of impact achievement.
+This system was successfully implemented during the previous reporting period, reflecting LAFCo's dedication to continuous improvement in line with industry best practices.
 LAFCo is currently reviewing this system as part of its annual policy review.

-As part of the ESMS, the following procedures are used to monitor and manage impact at different stages of the investment process:
+As part of the ESMS, the following tools/processes are used to monitor and manage impact at different stages of the investment process:

-- ESG screen: A negative screening tool containing a list of exclusions is included in the due diligence process. - Impact evaluation: LAFCo evaluates the impact of prospective investments before presenting them to the credit committee.
-An impact report, accompanies the credit application, providing a thorough assessment of the potential impact. - Final impact evaluation and site inspection: Upon receiving approval during the initial credit meeting, a thorough evaluation is initiated.
+- ESG Screen: A negative screening tool containing a list of exclusions is included in the due diligence process. - Impact Evaluation: LAFCo evaluates the impact of prospective investments before presenting them to the credit committee.
+An impact report, accompanies the credit application, providing a thorough assessment of the potential impact. - Final Impact Evaluation and Site Inspection: Upon receiving approval during the initial credit meeting, a thorough evaluation is initiated.
 The credit application is accompanied by an impact report.
-Environmental, Social and Governance risks and potential impact are assessed against the reference framework outlined in LAFCo's ESG Policy, which is aligned to the IMP framework amongst others.
-This report provides an assessment of the potential impact associated with the approved deal and includes the baseline data for monitoring and tracking. - Contractual obligations: Portfolio companies, upon approval, are contractually obligated to provide impact data and adhere to LAFCo's impact reporting requirements.
-Quarterly evaluations against baseline data and annual impact reports at the portfolio level further reinforce our commitment to impact management. - Reporting and verification: LAFCo possesses internal capabilities for impact assessment and works in partnership with an external consultancy for the provision of strategic ESG advisory services.
-LAFCo discloses impact metrics and performance through both quarterly (internal) and annual (publicly available-the latest reports can be found on the LAFCo website impact reporting (www.lendingforafricanfarming.com/press/press.aspx)), reaching a diverse range of stakeholders.
-LAFCo also reports to investors on ad hoc basis and participates in investor reviews.
+Environmental and Social (E&S) risks assessed through the International Finance Corporation (IFC) Performance Standards (PS), and pertinent national laws or international best-practice Health, Safety, and Environment (HSE) standards and potential impact evaluated using the IMP framework.
+This report provides an assessment of the potential impact associated with the approved deal.
+The impact report also contains the baseline data for monitoring and tracking.

-Impact monitoring: LAFCo gathers baseline data either before or at the commencement of drawdown from counterparties, utilising predefined metrics (primarily sourced from the IRIS+ catalogue) as specified in LAFCo's Investment Management Agreement.
+- Contractual Obligations: Portfolio companies, upon approval, are contractually obligated to provide impact data and adhere to LAFCo's impact reporting requirements.
+Quarterly evaluations against baseline data and annual impact reports at the portfolio level further reinforce our commitment to impact management. - Reporting and Verification: LAFCo discloses impact metrics and performance through both quarterly (internally) and annual (publicly available-the latest reports can be found on the LAFCO website impact reporting (www.lendingforafricanfarming.com/press/press.aspx), reaching out to a diverse range of stakeholders.
+Furthermore, LAFCo possesses internal capabilities for impact assessment and works in partnership with an external consultancy for the purposes of data collection, and reporting.
+LAFCo also reports to investors on ad hoc basis and participates in investor reviews. - Impact Monitoring: LAFCo gathers baseline data either before or at the commencement of drawdown from counterparties, utilising predefined metrics (primarily sourced from the IRS+ catalogue) as specified in LAFCo's Investment Management Agreement.
 This data serves as the foundation for impact monitoring.